nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-The index is out of bounds.
+The student with matriculation number does not exist.
   * 2a1.
-System shows an error message, "Invalid index."
+System shows an error message, "Student does not exist."
       Use case resumes at step 1.

 * 2b.
 The new name is invalid.